-Since its founding in 1988 the Camp has evolved from a summer program to a vibrant year-round community that operates both onsite and regional programs throughout the Northeast.
+Since its founding in 1988, the Camp has evolved from a summer program to a vibrant year-round community that operates both onsite and regional programs throughout the Northeast.
 Our organizational growth has and continues to be inextricably linked to the diverse needs of the children and families in our care.
 Parent-specific programs were added in the early 1990s, followed shortly by family retreats during weekends throughout the spring and fall.
-In 2002, The Hole in the Wall Gang Camp launched its Hospital Outreach Program, which extend the hope and healing power of Camp to hospitalized children across the Northeast.
+In 2002, The Hole in the Wall Gang Camp launched its Hospital Outreach Program, which extends the hope and healing power of Camp to hospitalized children across the Northeast.
 Altogether, Camp’s year-round program offerings enable a continuity of care that seamlessly engages children, families, and healthcare professionals.

 The programs of The Hole in the Wall Gang Camp are designed to enhance peer support networks and strengthen the social and emotional capital of the children and families in our care.
 The Hole in the Wall Gang Camp maintains scalable and sustainable program growth designed to preserve our core values - safety, camaraderie, possibility, appreciation - while expanding services impacting the lives of more children, families, and healthcare professionals each year.

-We accomplish our funding goals through specific action steps related to event fund raising, individual gifts, capital campaigns, a corporate sponsorship program, event auction income, foundation grants, external events sponsored by organizations, web site contributions, planned giving, stewardship and gift processing and reporting.
+We accomplish our funding goals through specific action steps related to event fundraising, individual gifts, capital campaigns, a corporate sponsorship program, event auction income, foundation grants, external events sponsored by organizations, website contributions, planned giving, stewardship, and gift processing and reporting.
 Contrary to popular belief, more than 98% of our operating support is derived from sources other than Newman's Own.